 The difference in attendance policies is seen in FY21 attendance data when compared to prior years.
 There was a significantly higher percentage (35.24%) of students with attendance rates of 90% attendance or higher.
-In a typical school year, attendance is closely correlated to academic achievement.
-As observed by most schools statewide, this comparison is not as direct or as useful during distance learning.
-Despite increased attendance rates, student learning suffered significantly.
-Despite this, the school was still able to use new attendance system to better track student engagement and identify specific students in need of extra support during distance learning.
+The return to in-person learning in FY22, expectedly, saw a drop in attendance attendance rates in the school.
+However, at 30.4%, attendance rates are still higher than they have been historically.